Caring for Veterans with Post-Traumatic Stress Disorder (11/11/2020)

 - Review resources that are available to consult with when caring for veterans with PTSD.

-Jolene Cannady is a nurse practitioner who currently works for Optum within the long-term care setting.
-Prior to this she worked for the VA in long-term care and decided to transition to the civilian sector as a way of reaching out to veterans within this sector and providing veteran-centered care.
+Jolene Cannady is a nurse practitioner who currently works for Cone Health System in Greensboro, North Carolina, practicing at Crissman Family Practice in the primary care setting.
+Prior to this she worked for the VA in long-term care, as well as for Optum, and decided to transition to the civilian sector as a way of reaching out to veterans within this sector and providing veteran-centered care.
 Dr. Cannady created education for civilian health care providers on how to screen and care for veterans with PTSD.
-She will be presenting her poster at the upcoming fall NCNA conference.
-Dr. Cannady is an active member of the NCNA, AANP, and GAPNA, and is a member of \GAPNA’s Social Media Committee.
-Currently her research paper is under review for publishing with JAANP.
+She will be presented her research poster at multiple conferences throughout the United States.
+Dr. Cannady is an active member of the NCNA, AANP, and GAPNA.
+Her research paper on caring for veterans with PTSD is published in JAANP.
 She has a strong passion for caring for the veteran population and educating health care providers on how to provide veteran-centered care within the community.

 Disclosure Information: The speaker has no financial relationships to disclose.